 What BBL before and after photos don't tell you

-Stock before-and-after galleries have the same limitations as any published selection.
+Stock before-and-after galleries have the same limitations as any curated selection: clinics publish their best outcomes, not their average ones.

 They do not capture volume changes over time.
 A photo at 3 months shows more volume than a photo at 18 months, because some fat reabsorption occurs in that window.
 Ask to see photos at multiple time points.